 4. Led Zeppelin (1969)

 In 1968, a largely unknown post-Yardbirds group began touring.
 Blues festivals, Scandinavian clubs, and opening slots for bands like Iron Butterfly were their stomping ground.
 Practically every night, the audience would be treated to a shock.
-Led Zeppelin did not have a lot of songs.
+Led Zeppelin did not have many songs.
 The ones they did, and the covers they threw in were enough to blow any rivals of the live stage away.

 3. Led Zeppelin III (1970)

 Jimmy Page’s commitment to his philosophy of light and shade is most clear here.
 It’s also the album that showed that Zeppelin was not going to test the same kind of material twice.
-This album is most often overlooked by fans of hard rock.
-Some call it Zeppelin’s acoustic album.
+Fans of hard rock most often overlook this album.
+It’s earned a rep as Zeppelin’s acoustic album.
 Certainly, some of the comments from critics, at the time, were quick to call an end to the group’s success.
+Great!
+Finally, a Zep release where I can be in the minority when I yell out: “I love this one!”

 2. Led Zeppelin II (1969)